How Do You Prove Security Awareness Is Working?

 Instead of looking at isolated campaign results, these metrics show how the human detection layer is performing.

-And that’s the real goal of security awareness.
-Not just training people to avoid mistakes but turning employees into an early warning system for attacks.
+And that’s the real goal of security awareness: turning employees into an early warning system for attacks instead of merely training them to avoid mistakes.

 Reporting rate: proof employees detect threats